 Lynn Nolan Ryan was born in 1947 in Texas.
 Nolan Ryan always loved sports.
 In fact, he even spent two years on his high school basketball tea. (while also playing baseball of course).
 Ryan was named all-state in high school in baseball.

 In 1965, Ryan was drafted as a free-agent by the New York Mets minor league team.
 The Team respected Ryan’s fastball although he did lack some ball control.
 Nonetheless, he got called up to the majors in the following year

-Nolan Ryan is a legendary pitcher who threw 7 no-hitters and stuck out 5,714 batters across his 27-year career.
+Nolan Ryan became a legendary pitcher who threw 7 no-hitters and stuck out 5,714 batters across his 27-year career.
 The strikeout king is one of the most collectible baseball players out there.
+He is still respected for his fastball.
 Many collectors want a card of his in their collection.

 1968 Nolan Ryan Rookie Card